-26,143 MT of CO2e
+25,514 MT of CO2e

 Note: We use an estimation methodology consistent with The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard (Revised Edition) to calculate our Scope 1 and 2 GHG emissions.
+A new greenhouse gas emissions calculation tool was used in the estimation for 2024 data.